JavaScriptKC/workshop/labs/HTTP.md

 };
 ```

 This function takes a template string and a data object.
 It searches for instances of ```{variableName}``` and replaces them with data.variableName.
+Feel free to copy/paste this code unless you want extra practice with JavaScript.

-Let's use this new "template engine" to parse the content of our index.html file.
+Let's use this new "template engine" to parse the content of our ```index.html``` file.

 ```JavaScript
 var fs = require('fs');